MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 ##### What's happening in the code

-The block of code shown below imports dependencies into our code.
-At the very top we import `lambda_runtime`  the library that provides a Lambda runtime for our Rust code.
+The block of code shown above imports dependencies into our code.
+At the very top we import `lambda_runtime` - the library that provides a Lambda runtime for our Rust code.

-Next we import `serde` a framework for serialising/deserialising Rust data structures in an efficient and generic manner.
+Next we import `serde` - a framework for serialising/deserialising Rust data structures in an efficient and standardised manner.

 ~~~ rust
 use lambda_runtime::{Context, Error, service_fn, run, LambdaEvent};
 use serde::{Deserialize, Serialize};
 ~~~

 The next Block of code starts with the  `#[tokio::main]` macro.
-This macro is responsible for transforming the `async fn main ()`, execution entry point, function into a synchronous function that initialises a runtime instance and then subsequently executes the async main function.
+This macro is responsible for transforming the `async fn main()`, execution entry point, function into a synchronous function that initialises a runtime instance and then subsequently executes the async main function.

 ~~~ rust
 #[tokio::main]
 async fn main () ->Result<(), Error>{
     let handler = service_fn(handler); // This lets you build a Service from an async function that returns a Result.